danachen/Javascript/notes/FUNCTIONS.md

 foo(); // can be used to invoke function
 ```
 * Recap, how is a variable created?
 1. `var` keyword, 2. passing arguments to a function, 3. function declaration
-* A function declaration defines a function, and it defines a variable with the same name as the function, then assigns function to variable
+* A function declaration defines a function, and it defines a variable with the same name as the function, then assigns function to variable (thus `typeof outer` would return function, and `var foo` is assigned to `outer` and not `outer()`)
 * With every function declaration, a variable is initialized

 ```javascript